 The Coronavirus has given us a moment to reflect on the digital tools and practices our teachers are already using to extend and enhance learning.
 As our school community experiences social distancing, we are highlighting the opportunities to stay connected digitally, and provide supplemental learning opportunities online.
-Each of the links below will help you better understand the key resources we use to support digital learning.
+Each of the links below will help you better understand the key resources we use to support you and your child with digital learning.

 - Digital Content & Tools

 - Selected Resources for Parents